When I first came across Tiger’s Eye, I was instantly captivated.

 Frequently Asked Questions (FAQ)

-Tiger’s Eye is primarily mined in South Africa and Western Australia, although smaller deposits can be found in other parts of the world.
+Tiger Eye is primarily mined in South Africa and Western Australia, where the finest golden-brown specimens are sourced.
+Smaller deposits exist in India, Brazil, and the USA.

-Not particularly!
-Small polished stones can start as low as $5, while larger, high-quality pieces or jewelry can range from $20 to over $200, depending on the craftsmanship and quality.
+Not really!
+Small polished pieces start at just $5, while handcrafted Tiger Eye jewelry can range from $20 to $200+ depending on quality, size, and metalwork.

-4. Can you wear Tiger’s Eye every day?
+4. Can I wear Tiger Eye every day?

 Final Thoughts on Tiger’s Eye Value